 * The credits cannot be claimed against the cost of acquisition, enlargement of an existing building (additions), site work, or personal property.
 Only costs incurred in work upon or within a historic structure will qualify.

-National Register of Historic Places by a nomination, which is a research report prepared according to detailed state and federal guidelines.
+“A property is listed in the National Register of Historic Places by a nomination, which is a research report prepared according to detailed state and federal guidelines.
 The final authority on the National Register listing is the federal Keeper of the National Register in Washington, DC.
 In its role as administrator of the National Register program in North Carolina, the NC State Historic Preservation is charged with ensuring that nominations forwarded by the State Historic Preservation Officer to the Keeper are complete and correct.
 The State Historic Preservation Office provides direction to preparers but does not write nominations.
 Most nominations are prepared by private consultants hired by property owners, local governments, or private non-profit organizations.
 The nomination process may take six months to two years or longer.”

 For more information on historic preservation certifications, contact: